ipunkt/rancherize/app/Blueprint/README.md

 $fallbackConfigurable = new ConfigurableFallback($environmentConfigurable, $projectConfigurable);
 ```

+- environmentConfigurable will get and set values inside the environment to be written
+- projectConfigurable will get and set values inside the project defaults
+- fallbackConfigurable will get values from the environment.
+If it is not found there it will get them from the project
+defaults.
+Values set here will be written to the environmentConfiguration

 ### setFlag
 This method is used to pass flags from the init command to the Blueprint.
 Currently only the --dev flag for the init
 command will be set.